TriKro/rsb-content/part7-out-of-the-box/ab-testing.md

 1. Define the question you want to answer: "Why is the bounce rate of my website higher than industry standard?"
 Start an A/B test by identifying a goal for your company.
 E.g. reduce bounce rate.

 2. Do background research: Understand your customer/consumer behavior.
 For website purposes you can use Google Analytics and any other analytics tools.
 For other purposes you can use consumer behavior analytics if they are available.
 Construct a hypothesis: define the hypothesis you want to test in a concise and measurable manner.
-E.g. "Adding more links in the footer will reduce the bounce rate".
+E.g. "Adding more links in the footer will reduce the bounce rate."

-3. Define metrics and significant difference: derive one metric that measures the hypothesis, in this case “bounce rate”.
-Once you have defined the metric, set the significance difference, that is, the minimum difference between the two versions’ metrics that will mean the change is worth it.
-E.g. significance difference: version B must have at least 3% less bounce rate than version A to consider it a successful and meaningful improvement.
+3. Define metrics and significant difference: derive one metric that measures the hypothesis, in this case the “bounce rate.”
+Once you have defined the metric, set the significant difference, that is, the minimum difference between the two versions’ metrics that will mean the change is worth it.
+E.g. significant difference: version B must have at least 3 percent less bounce rate than version A to consider it a successful and meaningful improvement.

 4. Calculate the number of visitors/days you need to run the test for: Always calculate the number of visitors required for a test before starting the test.
 You can use an A/B Test Duration Calculator for website purposes.